crh3675/core-ui/README.md

 Once you checkout the project, you will need to update the *env/local.js* configuration file.

-If you use AWS SSM for configuration variables, you can inclue values in your configuration as such:

-	module.exports.database = {
-		connection: {
-			password: 'ssm://some/key/here'
-		}
-	}

-Updates to your environment specific configuration file will ovverride any default configurations in your `config` directory.

-The *prestart.js* file will replace those values with the appropriate information as long as you have an available *AWS_PROFILE* set in *~/.aws/credentials*.

-Once setup as such, you should be able to install all dependencies.

 Within the project root directory, run:

 	npm install